 You’re at risk of developing a deficiency if you don’t include vitamin B-rich foods in your diet.
 B vitamins are water-soluble, so your body cannot store them, which means you must ingest food containing this essential nutrient daily.
 Some of the best foods for hair growth that are high in vitamin B include:

 - Brown rice

 Foods to Avoid

-There are certain foods you should avoid if you want to have a healthy full head of hair.
-Avoid foods high in sugar and mercury and limit your intake of caffeine and alcohol, as these may have a negative impact on your hair health.
+Now that we’ve covered what foods to include in your hair-thickening diet, let’s discuss what you should stay away from.
+There are certain foods you should avoid if you want to have a full head of hair.
+Avoid foods high in sugar and mercury and limit your intake of caffeine and alcohol, as these may have a negative impact on your hair’s health.
 Other foods to steer clear of include:

 - Refined carbs